Evidence Before Impression

 View-availability and image-quality caveats.

-gk · grade
+Gk · grade

 The report writer reads only this.
 Traceability by construction.